readthedocs/readthedocs.org/docs/user/tutorial/index.rst

      configuration: docs/source/conf.py
      fail_on_warning: true

-If you navigate to your "Builds" page, you will see a ``Failed`` build, which is expected because we've configured Sphinx fail on the warnings we saw above.
+If you navigate to your "Builds" page, you will see a ``Failed`` build, which is expected because we've configured Sphinx to fail on warnings and several warnings were encountered during the build.

 To learn how to fix the warnings, see `Install Python Dependencies <#installing-python-dependencies>`_.